wp-plugins/favicon-by-realfavicongenerator/README.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create and install your favicon for all platforms: PC/Mac of course, but also iPhone/iPad, Android devices, Windows 8 tablets, etc.
+Create and install your favicon for all platforms: PC/Mac of course, but also iPhone/iPad, Android devices, Windows 8 tablets...

-In a few clicks, you generate all the pictures you need to get the best results on all devices, from an old Android phone to a shiny Retina iPad.
-In addition, you can easily enforce the various platforms guidelines, such as an opaque background for the Apple touch icon or a saturated icon for Windows Metro UI tile.
-Better your odds at being bookmarked by providing the best experience to your visitors.

 == Description ==